Shelter Dog Spots Girl Having An Anxiety Attack And Rushes To Help

 Was the moment Picaso raced over to help a girl having an anxiety attack a case of being in the right place at the right time?
 Or was it straight-up fate?

-Last November, a Good Samaritan found the Plott hound mix running down a street in Charleston, West Virginia.
+In 2021, a Good Samaritan found the Plott hound mix running down a street in Charleston, West Virginia.
 He picked up the dog and dropped him off at the Kanawha-Charleston Humane Association.